Realtime Tables¶

 Current Time | Stores the current Unix timestamp. |

-value as an existing row will result in an update to the existing row instead of an insert.
-This is different from a standard PRIMARY key in that two rows can exist in a table with the same key if the key is null.
-Please seeCREATE INDEX ...
-USE CONSTRAINT="PRIMARY"
+This is different from standard primary keys as two rows can exist in a table with the same key if the key is null

 Capacity Planning¶